Eliah Drinkwitz: Auburn

 After coaching at Springdale High School (Arkansas), where he coached with Gus Malzahn in 2004, Drinkwitz moved to Auburn in 2009 to work on football operations as the quality control coach, and was on the coaching staff when Auburn won the 2010 National Championship under Gene Chizik.

 Arkansas State

-In 2012, after two successful seasons with Auburn, he followed Malzahn to Arkansas State, where he spent the 2012 and 2013 seasons as running backs coach, and in 2013 also served as co-offensive coordinator.
+In 2012, after two successful seasons with Auburn, he followed Gus Malzahn to Arkansas State, where he spent the 2012 and 2013 seasons as running backs coach, and in 2013 also served as co-offensive coordinator.

 Boise State

 In 2014, when Arkansas State head coach Bryan Harsin became head coach at Boise State, Drinkwitz joined his staff as the tight ends coach.
 In 2015, he was promoted to offensive coordinator and quarterbacks coach.

 NC State

 In 2016, Drinkwitz was named offensive coordinator and quarterbacks coach at NC State.
 He served in this position for three seasons, during which he won two bowl games and won 25 games.
 The Wolfpack also finished at #23 in the AP Poll in 2017.